Contactless Connect

 2. Lock Down Your Social Media Privacy Settings

-Before you post that romantic dinner selfie or update your relationship status, take a moment to review your social media privacy settings.
-Many platforms default to public sharing, meaning anyone—including hackers—can see what you post.
+Before you post that romantic dinner selfie or update your relationship status, start by checking who can see your posts, stories, and profile information.
+Many platforms default to public sharing, which means strangers can access more than you realize.

-• Limit who can see your personal information, posts, and photos.
+Review who can see your stories, reels, and tagged photos.

 4. Boost Your Social Media Security with Strong Passwords